 What’s up fam!

-We’re continuing our Chasing Harriet series by visiting beautiful Cape May, New Jersey.
+We’re continuing our Harriet Tubman series by visiting beautiful Cape May, New Jersey.
 Cape May is considered this nation’s oldest seaside resort.
 In 1976, the entire city was designated a National Historic Landmark.
 This is why there are no chain stores or hotels in the city.

 Day One